Styra DAS Systems

 Custom

-The Styra DAS Custom System is used if there is not a pre-defined System type for your environment.
+The Custom System has used if your environment has no pre-defined System type.
 It helps you manage any other real-world Systems integrated with OPA.
-For example, you can govern public cloud resource configuration, control who has SSH access to a Linux server, or define the authorized readers and writers of Kafka topics.
+For example, you can govern public cloud resource configuration, control who has SSH access to a Linux server or define the authorized readers and writers of Kafka topics.

 Emissary-Ingress Gateway